-When we look at the word of God, we see that forgiveness is often preceded by confession and repentance of the wrong before forgiveness is given (1 John 1:9; Mark 1:4; Luke 17:3-4; Luke 24: 47; Acts 2:38) There is an awareness and brokenness that sees they have done wrong against you and desires to make restitution for the wrongs they have committed or the debt they owe.
+When we look at the word of God, we see that forgiveness is often preceded by confession and repentance of the wrong before forgiveness is given (1 John 1:9; Mark 1:4; Luke 17:3-4; Luke 24: 47; Acts 2:38) There is an awareness and brokenness on the part of the perpetrator that sees they have done wrong against you, and desires to make restitution for the wrongs they have committed or the debt they owe.
 Repent and be forgiven is the message.

 “32 Two other men, both criminals, were also led out with him to be executed.
 33 When they came to the place called the Skull, they crucified him there, along with the criminals—one on his right, the other on his left.
 34 Jesus said, “Father, forgive them, for they do not know what they are doing.”[c]
 And they divided up his clothes by casting lots.”
 (Luke 23:32-34)

 Forgiveness is a choice.
-A choice to willingly free this person from the obligation to repay or make right what they owe me or have taken from me.
-It is a choice done with the understanding that they will still have to give account to the Lord one day – He has a book where He keeps record of these Hebrews 4:13; 1 Peter 4:5).
+A choice to willingly free this person from the obligation to repay or make right what they owe or have taken.
+It is a choice done with the understanding that they will still have to give account to the Lord one day (He has a book where He keeps record of these: Hebrews 4:13; 1 Peter 4:5).
 Even Jesus, who forgave sinners from the cross, was entrusting Himself to the Father who judges justly (1Peter 2:21-24).
 You see He was releasing them from HIS judgment and need to defend HIMSELF, laying them before the One who would avenge His murder on those who perpetrated it.
 Forgiveness left His heart free to do His Father’s will on our behalf.

 Forgiveness is not forgetting or allowing others to continue to have the potential to harm you.
 It is not forgetting what they did and receiving them with open arms.
 We must pray for discernment about how to proceed in our relationship with them.
 It can mean we expose the sin/abuse to the authorities – consequences – so they do not have the ability to hurt others.
 Or it can be an offer of forgiveness with healthy boundaries.
 If they repent and show fruit of repentance in a changed life over time, we can rejoice and draw closer.
 I have a person I know whose parent repented and their life has dramatically changed, so my acquaintance has the ability to remain close and they have great compassion and love for their parent.

 I am very aware that this does not happen in many situations.
-Many abusers won’t admit it even happened or make excuses for why it happened, which include blaming you, leaving you no other choice but to extend forgiveness, pray for them to repent, and walk away entrusting them to the Lord.
-They are not safe for your heart to be around or your family to be exposed to, but you have made a choice to live forward with healing and confidence in Christ to do what you cannot in their lives – lead them to repentance.
+Many abusers won’t admit it even happened or make excuses for why it happened, which include blaming you.
+This leaves you no other choice but to extend forgiveness, pray for them to repent, and walk away entrusting them to the Lord.
+They are not safe for your heart to be around or your family to be exposed to.
+However, you have made a choice to live forward with healing and confidence in Christ to do what you cannot in their lives – lead them to repentance.

 On this Good Friday, as we believers in Christ remember the sacrifice of Christ on the cross that paid for our sin before God, I want to remind us of all we have been forgiven in Him – undeservedly so.
 The Father was satisfied by that payment and I live every day in the reality of that gracious act of declaring my debt paid in full.
 I am still a sinner, just forgiven to go live a different life in right relationship with my God.
 I have forgiveness from God.